ambish21/ambish21.github.io/README.md

 # ambish21.github.io
-my personal portfolio website. consist of my skill and learning.
+my personal portfolio website. this portfolio consist of my skills and learnings.